stanfordmlgroup/ngboost/README.md

 Dig into the source of `ngboost.distns` to find more examples.
 If you write and test your own distribution, please contribute it to NGBoost by making a pull request!

+#### Censored Scores

+You can make your distribution suitable for use in surival analysis if you implement a censored version of the score.
+The censored score should subclass the score (e.g. `LogNormal`) as usual.
+The signature for the `score()`, `d_score()` and `metric()` methods should be the same, but they should expect `Y` to be indexable into two arrays like `E, T = Y["Event"], Y["Time"]`.
+Furthermore, any censored scores should be linked to the distribution class definition via a class attribute called `censored_scores` instead of `scores`.

+Since censored scores are more general than their standard counterparts (fully observed data is a specific case of censored data), if you implement a censored score in NGBoost, it will automatically become available as a useable score for standard regression analysis.
+No need to implement the regression score seperately or register it in the `scores` class attribute.

 ### Adding Scores